amihaiemil/amihaiemil.github.io/_posts/2018-03-10-java-api-for-docker.markdown

 If you use [Docker](https://docs.docker.com/engine/docker-overview/), you should know that it has a client-server architecture.
 There is the ``docker`` command line tool, which sends all the commands (``build``, ``pull``, ``run`` etc) to the Docker Host's API; the command line tool is just an elegant wrapper so you don't have to make raw HTTP calls yourself.

 This architecture gives a very convenient decoupling.
 For instance, you can instruct the ``docker`` client to send commands to a remote Docker Daemon, not the one from localhost.
-Even more, thanks to this architecture, all softs of software can integrate with Docker, which is exactly what [comdor](http://www.comdor.co), one of my projects, is doing.
+Even more, thanks to this architecture, all sorts of software can integrate with Docker, which is exactly what [comdor](http://www.comdor.co), one of my projects, is doing.
 However, I hit a show stopper and its development is currently on-hold, waiting for [docker-java-api](https://github.com/amihaiemil/docker-java-api)'s first version to be released.

 <figure class="articleimg">
  <img src="{{page.image}}" alt="Old Rockin Chair Tom">